creditkarma/thrift-server/packages/dynamic-config/README.md

 ### Sync Config

-The reason that all DynamicConfig methods return a Promise is because data is also potentially being pulled from Consul over HTTP (This is cached after first call).
-Using async/await syntax can alleviate the headaches of dealing with async config.
-However, we can also choose to pay the price of loading all the configs from Consul up front.
+The reason that all DynamicConfig methods return a Promise is because data is also potentially being pulled from Consul/Vault over HTTP (This is cached after first call).
+Using async/await syntax can alleviate the awkwardness of dealing with async config.
+However, we can also choose to pay the price of loading all the configs up front.

 ```typescript
 import { getSyncConfig, SyncConfig } from '@creditkarma/dynamic-config'